Withings Steel HR

 Now owned by Nokia, Withings is becoming a master of the hybrid watch space.
 Late last year, the company launched the world’s first analog timepiece with built-in heart rate monitoring.
 The French company is pushing the boundaries of what is possible, and showing that you can go beyond the basic step and sleep tracking we’ve seen on so many other hybrid watches.
 I caught a glimpse of the sleek looking timepiece at IFA 2016 in Germany, and walked away very impressed.

-Essential reading: Top hybrid watches of 2017, the best of both worlds
+Essential reading: Top hybrid watches, the best of both worlds

 Like its predecessors the wearable looks like a classic analogue watch.
 The stainless steel device, however, takes much of what was great about the Activite range and upgrades it with new features including an optical heart rate monitor and a small digital display for smartphone notifications.
 With these upgrades, the Steel HR is designed to provide another level of experience, and function as a more useful day-to-day fitness tracker.